About the Honoree

 About the Award

-Presented to students, staff or community members who have shown involvement and commitment to programs and leadership at the University YMCA.
+Presented to students, former staff or community members who have shown involvement and commitment to programs and leadership at the University YMCA.
 The Distinguished Service Award will go to one Student, and one other person who stands out as extraordinary among those nominated.
 Nominations arise from involvement with any of the University YMCA programs and the University YMCA as a whole.
+We invite gifts in honor of awardees.

 _________